Frequently Asked Questions

 src/routes/messageRoutes.js

-Our current API layer is simple, consisting of the /send-whatsapp
+Your current API layer is simple, consisting of the

-- Request Validation: We have basic validation in the controller.
+Request Validation: You have basic validation in the controller.
 For more complex validation (data types, formats, lengths), use libraries like

 joi